benbenbenbenbenben/jupp/README.md

 ## The jupp Name

-The jupp name is not a trademark. jupp is the Estonian word for "a little thing, a bit of something" and a backronym for Just Useful Personal Privacy
+The jupp name is not a trademark. jupp is the Estonian word for "a little thing, a bit of something" and a backronym for Just Useful Personal Privacy.

 ---

-© copyright and copyleft 2018 - all rights reserverd - Benjamin Babik
+© copyright and copyleft 2018 - all rights reserved - Benjamin Babik

 [blockdiagram]: https://github.com/benbenbenbenbenben/jupp/blob/master/Untitled%20Diagram.png "Block Diagram"